TEIN3 Network Applications

 Tsunami-early-warning system

 Tsunamis are not predictable, but their disastrous impacts can be mitigated with timely warnings.
-The main goal of a German-Indonesian initiative, launched in November 2008, is to establish an advanced Tsunami early-warning system for the Indian Ocean, focusing on the highly Tsunami-early-warning systemvulnerable Indonesian coastline.
+The main goal of a German-Indonesian initiative, launched in November 2008, is to establish an advanced Tsunami early-warning system for the Indian Ocean, focusing on the highly vulnerable Indonesian coastline.
 The GITEWS will bring together cutting-edge technologies consisting of seismometers, GPS, marine buoys, tide gauges and advanced IT-technologies.
 Sensor data is transmitted online to the national centre in Jakarta for processing and modelling.
 Within 10-15 minutes, predictions are available and ready to be sent to warning centres in all Indian Ocean rim countries, as well as to local centres in Indonesia.

-Images of a live surgery are transmitted simultaneouslyto a remote auditorium and a counterpart hospital where a medical team provides instant feedback on the procedure.
+Images of a live surgery are transmitted simultaneouslyto a remote auditorium and a counterpart hospital where a medical team provides instant feedback on the procedure. |

 TEIN3’s interconnection to GÉANT2 enables interaction with European medical teams, like the European Institute for Tele-surgical Training, based in Strasbourg.
 TEIN3 and GÉANT2 contribute to the creation of a virtual international teaching community to disseminate best medical practice and to improve standards of healthcare across the two continents.